A Vision of Britain: A Personal View of Architecture

 A Vision of Britain: A Personal View of Architecture is a 1989 book written by Charles III, then the Prince of Wales.

 Summary

 The Prince of Wales gives his views on the buildings in the United Kingdom.

 Documentary

 Before the book was released, a BBC documentary was made called HRH Prince Of Wales: A Vision Of Britain.
 In the documentary the Prince visited buildings in the UK including in Birmingham City Centre and gave his views on the buildings.

+The book was translated into French in 1990.